decisionmechanics/essential-robot-framework/notes/index.md

 - Run all tests _except_ the smoke tests
 	- `robot --exclude smoke tests`

+### Force tags

+- Force tags are tags automatically added to every test case in a test suite
+- Defined using the `Force Tags` setting in a suite's `.robot` file
+- Applied regardless of whether a test already has other tags
+- Useful for grouping all tests in a suite under a common label
+- Help with filtering, reporting and selective test execution
+- Avoids repetitive tagging of each test manually
+- Can be combined with individual test tags
+- Cannot be removed or overridden by other tag settings

+### Default tags

+- Default tags are tags automatically added to tests that don't already have any tags
+- Defined using the `Default Tags` setting in a suite's `.robot` file
+- Only applied when a test has no tags of its own
+- Useful for giving untagged tests a baseline classification
+- Can be overridden or replaced by manually assigned tags
+- Un1like `Force Tags`, they don’t apply universally

 ### Page Objects

 - Page Object Model is a design pattern that organises locators and actions for each web page into separate files (keywords)